-Chairman of the Board & Chief Executive Officer
+Executive Chairman of the Board

-The team leader who launched Dominion, created the concept of eon, and assembled the company’s world class team.
+The leader who launched Dominion, created the concept of eon, and assembled the company’s world class team.

-Seno is the world’s leader in the research, development, and commercialization of opto-acoustics for cancer diagnosis.
-This technology is the first new functional imaging technology developed in 20 years.
+Ms. Campbell was the founder and former Chairman and CEO of Seno Medical Instruments, Inc., based in San Antonio.
+Under her leadership, Seno became the world’s leader in the research, development, and commercialization of opto-acoustics for cancer diagnosis.
+This technology is the first new functional imaging technology developed in 22 years.
 Ms. Campbell secured over $100M in investment capital for Seno.
-As CEO, she oversaw the FDA PMA (pre-market approval) which included the largest diagnostic study conducted in the U.S. She secured the CE Mark Approval for European sales.
-Prestigious institutions that participated in Seno’s U.S. study included MD Anderson, Cleveland Clinic, Yale, Northwestern, Georgetown and New York Weill Cornell.
-Under her leadership, Seno received numerous local and national recognitions such as the Stars of Satai and the Frost & Sullivan Awards.
+As CEO, she oversaw the FDA PMA (pre-market approval) which included the largest diagnostic study conducted in the U.S. Prestigious institutions participated in Seno’s U.S. study including MD Anderson, Cleveland Clinic, Yale and New York Weill Cornell.
+She secured the CE Mark Approval for European sales.
+Under her guidance, Seno received numerous local and national recognitions such as the Stars of Satai Award and the Frost & Sullivan Award.

 Copyright © 2020 Dominion Aesthetic Technologies, Inc. All rights reserved.
 This material also contains registered trademarks, trade-names and brand names of Dominion Aesthetic Technologies, Inc. and no right or license to use such names and marks is granted.